dcubasoy/puppeteer-theater/README.md

  ### new Scene.Extension.ReCAPTCHAv2(targetElementName, siteKeyFn)

 - `targetElementName` is element name wherein `#g-recaptcha-response` is contained in child nodes of this element.
 Most often seen as `.g-recaptcha`.
 This extension will determine site-key from provided `siteKeyFn()`, solve recaptcha, use `getFrame()` if needed to properly set response, and invoke the  callback function (if present) to trigger the result after captcha has been solved.
+-
+##  class: Scene.Extensions.Scroll

+ ### new Scene.Extension.Scroll(targetElementName, siteKeyFn)

+- Simply Scrolls for the given time (in ms), and repeats scrollRepeats (default = 5) times.
+Designed for infinite scrolling scenarios..

 ## Core Components
 Some of the syntax within Theater can seem intimidating but it is pretty simple once you understand the underlying components.